JetBrains/kotlin-web-site/docs/topics/native/apple-framework.md

 ## Use code from Objective-C

-Let's call the framework from Objective-C. For that, create the `main.m` file with the following code:
+Let's call the framework from Objective-C. In the framework directory, create the `main.m` file with the following code:

 ```objc
 #import <Foundation/Foundation.h>